-A severe burn injury is a life-altering injuring that can threaten your life and your livelihood.
-A burn injury can lead to significant medical expenses, lost wages, permanent injury, pain, and suffering, and scarring that can forever change your life.
+A severe burn injury is a life-altering injury that can threaten your life and your livelihood.
+A burn injury can lead to significant medical expenses, lost wages, permanent injury, pain, suffering, and scarring that can forever change your life.
 Whether the injury occurred at work, at home, or on the road, our experienced team can fight for you and seek the financial recovery you need and deserve.
 We are the Houston burn injury lawyer to call!

 The Callahan Law Firm understands burn injuries.
-With more than 25 years of experience representing people with serious injuries including burn injury clients, we have the skills, the resources, and the commitment to secure the full compensation you need.
+With more than 25 years of experience representing people with serious injuries including burn injury clients, we have the skills, resources, and commitment to secure the full compensation you need.
 We tirelessly advocate for every client we represent.

 We provide a free case review to answer your questions.
 We charge no fees unless you make a financial recovery.
 At The Callahan Law Firm, we are available to talk at any time.
 Contact a burn injury lawyer in Houston today online or by phone.